Appforge-lab/Vise.css/README.md

 - For a quick showcase checkout our [demo page](http://appforgelab.com/vise/).

-- Here is a preview of a simple responsive layout code in Vise:
+- Here is a preview of a simple responsive layout code in Vise: [Live on Codepen](https://codepen.io/appforgelab/pen/BEmVVv)

   ```html
   <div class="vise">